AliChoukatli/CyberShield-Enterprise/Implementation Phases/Phase_04.md

 1.2 – Download and Install Azure AD Connect
-Go to the official Microsoft page for Azure AD Connect: Azure AD Connect - Microsoft.
+- Go to the official Microsoft page for Azure AD Connect: Azure AD Connect - Microsoft.

-Click Download to download the installer.
+- Click Download to download the installer.

-Once the download is complete, run the file to start the installation of Azure AD Connect.
+- Once the download is complete, run the file to start the installation of Azure AD Connect.

-Follow the installation instructions until the tool is ready for configuration.
+- Follow the installation instructions until the tool is ready for configuration.

 1.3 – Configure Azure AD Connect
-On your domain controller:
+-On your domain controller:

-Open Azure AD Connect.
+- Open Azure AD Connect.

-Click Configure.
+- Click Configure.

-Select Configure device options.
+- Select Configure device options.

-Click Next until you reach the Device options section.
+- Click Next until you reach the Device options section.

-Select Configure Hybrid Azure AD Join.
+- Select Configure Hybrid Azure AD Join.

-Click Next.
+- Click Next.

 📸 Screenshot to capture: The screen where "Configure Hybrid Azure AD Join" is selected.